- Massey Research

 The PREPARE (Planning Research and Experimental Procedures on Animals: Recommendations for Excellence) guidelines complement the ARRIVE guidelines and focus on a large number of factors which, although they are seldom reported in scientific papers, can dramatically influence the validity and outcome of studies on animals, as well as the health and safety of all those concerned.

-(For use with online application currently in development)
+(For use with online application)

 Please note that consultation with Māori must occur if the application involves work with native fauna.